deepanshu1420/jwtAuthentication/README.md

 - JWTs are used to protect sensitive routes.
 - Passwords are securely hashed with bcrypt.
 - Environment variables are stored in a `.env` file.
+- Fast internet required for smooth rendering and DB access; slow connection may cause login issues.

 ---